dorfsmay/fedora-workstation-setup/INSTRUCTIONS/create_bootable_fedora_usb_stick_on_linux.md

 **This is the easier method**.

 * Use Fedora Media Writer.
-To install type the following in a terminal: `sudo dnf install mediawriter`
+To install type the following in a terminal: `sudo dnf install -y mediawriter`
 * hit the meta key (key on the left side of the left Alt key), and type `mediawriter` in the seachr bar, followed by the enter key

 Once the mediawriter is runing:

 * "Download automatically"
 * Official Editions
+    * Fedora Workstation
 * Write Options
     * Version: current version (eg: 38)
     * Hardware Architecture: Intel/AMD 64bit